vlvagerviwager/protect-your-privacy/README.md

 What | Where | Why | Year Added
 --- | --- | --- | ---
 DuckDuckGo | https://duckduckgo.com/ | The search engine that doesn’t track you.
-StartPage | https://startpage.com/ | The privacy of Ixquick combined with search results from Google. ixquick | https://ixquick.com/ | The world’s most private search engine.
+StartPage | https://startpage.com/ | The privacy of Ixquick combined with search results from Google.

 ### Password Manager